Thomas-aka-Eram/inno-chat-web-application/README.md

 - **Frontend**:
   - React.js
-  - CSS (with responsive design principles)
+  - CSS (with responsive design principles but not that responsive actually)
   - WebSocket or Socket.IO client library

 - **Backend**: